 PANDARUS

-TC.III.i.43 Fair (2. fortune, happiness) be to you, my lord, and to all this fair (4fine, pleasing, splendid, excellent)
+TC.III.i.43 Fair (2. fortune, happiness) be to you, my lord, and to all this fair (4. fine, pleasing, splendid, excellent)

 TC.III.i.44 company; fair (5. appropriate, courteous ) desires, in all fair (7. virtuous, honourable, upright) measure, fairly (5. entirely) guide